virdpool/miner/README.md

     # NOTE some OS doesn't correctly work with npm ci
     # see ./install_wsl.sh for workaround with pre-built node_modules
+    # Also you can use npm ci --unsafe-perm

     # also there is old alternative install ubuntu 18.04 OTP 21
     ./install_old.sh